oculus-samples/Unity-Discover/Documentation/Configuration.md

 The Photon Realtime transport should now work.
 You can check the dashboard in your Photon account to verify there is network traffic.

+## Headset permissions
+When you first launch the application a permission popup will ask to share point cloud, you must say yes if you want to use colocation.
+If you answered no, from this application or another application using shared point cloud data, you can go on device to **Settings > Privacy > Device Permissions > Share Point Cloud Data**.
+It must be enabled.

+The application should also have Spatial Data permission enabled, this can be verified on device here: **Settings -> Apps -> Permissions -> Spatial Data**